themlstudent/MasteringDataStructure/README.md

 # Mathematical Topics :

  These mathematical topics that will come in handy in solving programming problems.
 Below mentioned are the topics that we will be learning about:

+ 1. Finding the number of digits in a number.
+ 2. Arithmetic and Geometric Progressions.
+Quadratic Equations.
+Mean and Median.
+Prime Numbers.
+LCM and HCF
+Factorials
+Permutations and Combinations
+Modular Arithmetic

 # Array:-